 Inspecting your new property with Island Home Inspectors, can help your contractor pinpoint any problems quickly.
 Your builder can then fix the issue before the issue is covered up and more difficult to observe or fix.
 Do not judge books by their cover.
 A newly constructed home may look perfect on the outside surface but that does not guarantee it is flawless.
 Call us today so we can help you into your new home without any unpleasant surprises.

-We are proud to offer new construction phase inspections in St. Augustine, Jacksonville and surrounding areas.
+We are proud to offer new construction phase inspections in St. Augustine, Palm Coast, Jacksonville and surrounding areas.
 New Construction Home Inspections are usually performed in stages.
 A Phased inspection is an examination across different stages during the home building process.
 While it is not required, we highly recommend that you get a phase inspection conducted on your new construction project.
 Doing so can save you a lot of time and money.

 Island Home Inspectors new construction phase inspections in St. Augustine, Jacksonville and nearby